Module 8: Water Resources and Climate Change

-There is a new generation of super-rich and highly influential people who are starting to really invest massive amounts of money and influence in truly important causes.
-Bill and Melinda Gates in global health, Warren Buffett in reproductive health and food, the Jolie-Pitts in community development and the Katrina recovery effort.
-Now enter Matt Damon and Gary White who have co-founded water.org, an organization dedicated to developing and delivering solutions to the global water crisis.
-Visit the Water.org website and you will find an impressive array of information and programs.
-Here are direct facts from that site which convey the magnitude of the current global water emergency.
+There is a new generation of super-rich, highly influential people who are starting to invest massive amounts of money and influence in truly important causes.
+Bill and Melinda Gates in global health, Warren Buffett in reproductive health and food, the Jolie-Pitts in community development, and the Katrina recovery effort.
+Now, enter Matt Damon and Gary White who have co-founded water.org, an organization dedicated to developing and delivering solutions to the global water crisis.
+Visit water.org and you will find an impressive array of information and programs.
+Here are direct facts from that site that convey the magnitude of the current global water emergency.

 - Nearly 1 billion people are living without accessible water